AlexanderZug/AlexanderZug/README.md

 ### 🙋 Hi there!

- ✌️ My name's Alexander, I'm a beginner software developer in Python with knowledge of the web.
-I'm open to proposals for work in the technologies I use.
+ ✌️ My name's Alexander, I'm a beginner software developer in Python with knowledge of the web technologies.
+I'm looking for new interesting projects or job opportunities.

 ### 🎹 Languages and Tools: